-In 2014, I wrote a post on topical finasteride that has since became one of the most read posts on this blog ever.
+All my posts on topical finasteride seem to be quite popular.
 In hindsight, this is not surprising when considering the fact that I get emails about topical finasteride at least several times a month.
-People really want to ditch oral finasteride and switch to the topical version in order to reduce their chances of side effects.
+People really want to ditch oral finasteride and switch to the topical version in order to reduce their chances of systemic side effects.

-Local compounding pharmacies in most cities will be able to make topical finasteride for you if you ask them.
+Local compounding pharmacies in most cities will be able to make topical finasteride for you if you ask.
 However, most of us are eagerly awaiting two thoroughly tested products that could be available for sale worldwide in the near future.

 - The first of these two is Spanish (previously Swiss) company Polichem’s P-3074 product, which I have covered on this blog several times in the past.
 European Phase 3 clinical trials for P-3074 are almost completed, while US Phase 3 clinical trials are expected to be completed in May 2018.
 Moreover, in 2016, an Italian study found the product (when applied to the scalp twice per day) to have superior results to oral finasteride.
 Several other favorable studies from prior years have also been covered on this blog in the past.
 P-3074 is vehicled in Hydroxypropyl-Chitosan.

-- The second of these two products is Canadian hair transplant clinic Hasson & Wong’s topical Finasteride, which is being manufactured in partnership with Italy’s Farmacia Parati.
+- The second of these two products is Canadian hair transplant clinic Hasson & Wong’s topical finasteride.
+This product is being manufactured in partnership with Italy’s Farmacia Parati.
 Without this partnership with a well known reputable pharmacy, I would have not put this product in the same category as Polichem’s product.
 The Hasson & Wong product is a liposomal formulation that has been modified via the attachment of silicone particles to the liposomes.

 Perhaps a third company can develop nanoparticle based finasteride delivery in the future?